Avatar

 A camp infested B/W sci-fi flick filled to the brim with a heaping sense of guilty pleasure.

-To keep this entry short, here's another list that I made which includes Plan 9 & explains why I like it: http://www.listal.com/list/guilty-pleasures-thecelestial
+To keep this entry short, here's another list that I made which includes Plan 9 and explains why I like it: www.listal.com/list/guilty-pleasures-thecelestial

 The Mighty Celestial's rating:

 But still, at the time of it's release, the visuals were really something to behold.
-For me, this was a major stepping stone that would eventually lead to some of the most high tech images we are seeng the screen today.
+This was a major stepping stone that would eventually lead to some of the most high tech images we are seeing not just on movies screens today, but also, in the crossing over of video-game technology.

 Elderly owners of a small, crumbling tenant building are threatened with eviction, but are saved by tiny sentient flying saucers.